 - 3 Tbsp sugar

 - 4 Golden Delicious apples or any other tart apple variety, peeled, cored and cut into 1 inch (about 2 cm) slices.

 First I prepare the sweet shortcrust pastry and let it rest in the fridge – you find the recipe here.

 Preheat the oven 375°F (190°C).

 Apples: Line a baking sheet with baking paper.
 Grease it with 1 tablespoon butter.
-Arrange apple slices over it, making sure that they do not overlap.
+Arrange apple slices on baking sheet making sure that they do not touch.
 Sprinkle it with 1 tablespoon sugar.
 Bake the slices for 5 minutes on each side.
 Apple slices should be soft but still holding their shape.
 Remove from the oven and allow to cool.

 Custard: In a mixing bowl combine the eggs, the remaining 2 tablespoon sugar, grated lemon rind, milk and heavy cream.
 Adjust sweetness or tartness of custard if necessary by adding a bit more sugar or lemon rind.